About the Journal

 In particular, reviewers should scrutinise the methods and results of papers under review in terms of consistency, interpretability and likely reproducibility; identify gaps that could or should be filled to enhance the interpretability and strength of the findings and/or insights; suggest how the paper can be improved in terms of style, length and focus; assess the proper citation and referencing of previously published studies, including the critical issue of the originality of the work; contest conclusions not justified by the results or arguments presented; and ‘place’ the work in the existing matrix of knowledge in the relevant area or field.

-The journal is backed up electronically via AJOL, which preserves access to the journal content in the event a journal is no longer published.
+The journal is backed up electronically via AJOL, which preserves access to the journal content in the event the journal is no longer published.
 This constitutes access to the archive of published papers.

-The Ghana Journal of Linguistics is published by the Linguistics Association of Ghana.
+The Ghana Journal of Linguistics is owned and published by the Linguistics Association of Ghana.